Japan switches off last nuclear power plant; will it cope?

 "It's not an option Japan should take.
 There will be less employment and the economy will be on a shrinking trend," said Takeo Kikkawa, a professor at Hitotsubashi University.

-Japan's liquefied natural gas imports climbed 18 percent in volume and 52 percent in value to 5.4 trillion yen in the year through March.
+Japan's liquefied natural gas imports climbed 18 percent in volume and 52 percent in value to 5.4 trillion yen ($67 billion) in the year through March.

 Renewable energy, although given emphasis in energy policies being formulated, is not expected to be much of an immediate salve.
 Energy from renewable sources account for about 10 percent of Japan's power generation, most of that from hydroelectric dams.
 Wind and solar together contribute about 1 percent.